asjadnaqvi/stata-joyplot/README.md

 - X-axis angle option added.
 - Global normalization option added.
 - Draw lines only option added.
-- Minor fixes to syntax and defaults.
+- Major fixes to syntax, defaults values, and how lines and areas are drawn.

 **v1.1 (08 Apr 2022)**
 - Public release.
 Several options and features added.